Lists of songs

-This is a list of song-related list articles on Wikipedia.
-In music, a song is a musical composition for voice or voices, performed by singing or alongside musical instruments.
+These are lists of songs.
+In music, a song is a musical composition for a voice or voices, performed by singing or alongside musical instruments.
 A choral or vocal song may be accompanied by musical instruments, or it may be unaccompanied, as in the case of a cappella songs.
-The lyrics (words) of songs are typically of a poetic, rhyming nature, though they may be religious verses or free prose.
+The lyrics of songs are typically of a poetic, rhyming nature, though they may be religious verses or free prose.